piotrmiskiewicz/kyma-environment-broker/utils/archiver/db_scripts.md

 select count(*) from runtime_states;
 ```

-## Statements to verify the archiver work
+## Statements to Verify the Archiver Job's Work
 1. Number of all operations:
 ```sql
 select count(*) from operations;
 ```

-2. Number of operations, which will be deleted by the archiver (belonging to deprovisioned instances):
+2. Number of operations that the archiver job will delete (belonging to deprovisioned instances):
 ```sql
 select count(*) from operations where instance_id not in (select instance_id from instances);
 ```